 Yet another example of old families which were literally dismantled by that so-called “revolution”.
 Although I never lived these days myself but both of my families were deeply affected.
 I have thereby heard many different versions of the same ordeal, so I could somewhat relate to his chagrin.

-At the end of this lovely encounter, I took a few photos of Mr. Zulfikar.
+At the end of this unique and lovely encounter, I took a few photos of Mr. Zulfikar.
 I also photographed the above black-and-white capture of the Royal Family with his uncle Mahmoud Said.
 We then said thank you and left.
 As we exited his flat, it felt like coming out of a time capsule frozen inside a moment of history.

-Long Live The Military Rule!
+Long Live Military Regimes!

-Mahmoud Said Museum in Alexandria on 6 Mohamed Pasha Said St.
+Mahmoud Said Museum in Alexandria on 6 Mohamed Pasha Said St. in the Gianaclis neighbourhood where a young Sa’id lived with his uncle |

 EDIT (May 2, 2016):